home page

 President Volodymyr Zelenskyy of Ukraine wearing a plate carrier which I assume has armor plates installed inside its pockets.
 Note that President Zelenskyy is wearing his vest in the proper position, not too low.
 (Photo: The Presidential Office of Ukraine )

-Personal Recommendations: Legacy Safety and Security's "Tactical Vest with Cummberbund" plate carrier and Level III plates (they also make level IV plates that are very similar albeit heavier and more expensive) and BulletSafe's Bulletproof Vest VP3 Level IIIA soft armor vest.
+Personal Recommendations: Legacy Safety and Security's "Tactical Vest with Cummberbund" plate carrier and level III plates weighing 3.3 pounds each (they also make level IV plates that are very similar albeit heavier and more expensive), and BulletSafe's Bulletproof Vest VP3 Level IIIA soft armor vest.
+In 2024 Legacy Safety and Security introduced level III 10"x12" plates weighing only 2.2 pounds per plate.

 Ballistic Helmets